nikolaAV/skeleton/iterator_traits2/README.md

 ...
 ```
 #### How does it work?
-In order to detect T is an iterator `std::void_t` metafunction is used which is based on ill-formed types in [SFINAE](https://en.cppreference.com/w/cpp/language/sfinae) context.
+In order to detect T is an iterator, `std::void_t` metafunction is used which is based on ill-formed types in [SFINAE](https://en.cppreference.com/w/cpp/language/sfinae) context.
 ```cpp
 // primary template handles types that have no nested ::iterator_category member: template< class, class = std::void_t<> >